nextflow-io/website/src/content/blog/2024/nf-test-in-nf-core.md

 Created by [Lukas Forer](https://github.com/lukfor) and [Sebastian Schönherr](https://github.com/seppinho), nf-test has emerged as the leading solution for testing Nextflow pipelines.
 Their goal was to enhance the evaluation of reproducibility in complex Nextflow pipelines.
 To this end, they have implemented several notable features, creating a robust testing platform:

-**Comprehensive Output Testing**: nf-test employs [snapshots](https://www.nf-test.com/docs/assertions/snapshots/) for handling complex data structures.
-This feature evaluates the contents of any specified channel/file output, enabling comprehensive and reliable tests that ensure data integrity through changes.
+1. **Comprehensive Output Testing**: nf-test employs [snapshots](https://www.nf-test.com/docs/assertions/snapshots/) for handling complex data structures.
+This feature evaluates the contents of any specified output channel/file, enabling comprehensive and reliable tests that ensure data integrity through changes.
-**A Consistent Testing Framework for All Nextflow Components**: nf-test provides a unified framework for testing everything from individual functions to entire pipelines, ensuring consistency across all components.
+2. **A Consistent Testing Framework for All Nextflow Components**: nf-test provides a unified framework for testing everything from individual functions to entire pipelines, ensuring consistency across all components.
-**A DSL for Tests**: Designed in the likeness of Nextflow, nf-test's intuitive domain-specific language (DSL) uses 'when' and 'then' blocks to describe expected behaviors in pipelines, facilitating easier test script writing.
+3. **A DSL for Tests**: Designed in the likeness of Nextflow, nf-test's intuitive domain-specific language (DSL) uses 'when' and 'then' blocks to describe expected behaviors in pipelines, facilitating easier test script writing.
-**Readable Assertions**: nf-test offers a wide range of functions for writing clear and understandable [assertions](https://www.nf-test.com/docs/assertions/assertions/), improving the clarity and maintainability of tests.
+4. **Readable Assertions**: nf-test offers a wide range of functions for writing clear and understandable [assertions](https://www.nf-test.com/docs/assertions/assertions/), improving the clarity and maintainability of tests.
-**Boilerplate Code Generation**: To accelerate the testing process, nf-test and nf-core tools feature commands that generate boilerplate code, streamlining the development of new tests.
+5. **Boilerplate Code Generation**: To accelerate the testing process, nf-test and nf-core tools feature commands that generate boilerplate code, streamlining the development of new tests.

 # But wait… there's more!